-Question.
-My doctor told me I have Uterine Fibroids.
+Question: My doctor told me I have uterine fibroids.
 What are they, and what are my options?

-Answer: Approximately 25 million women in the United States suffer from uterine fibroids – non-cancerous growths that cause serious complications such as heavy bleeding, pelvic pain, pressure and bloating, and frequent urination.
-In fact, 30-50 percent of women over the age of 40 have some fibroid related symptom and one in every three of these women experiences symptoms so debilitating that her everyday life is greatly impacted.
+If the fibroids do not produce symptoms, they do not need to be treated.
+However, 30-50 percent of women over the age of 40 have some fibroid related symptom and 1 in every 3 of these women experiences symptoms so debilitating that her everyday life is greatly impacted.

 Uterine fibroids affect women of all ages and backgrounds, but especially those of childbearing age, those of African-American descent, and those who are overweight or obese.
 One of the most common treatments for fibroids is hysterectomy, the complete removal of the uterus, which requires general anesthesia, and five-to-six weeks to recover.
 Approximately 600,000 women undergo a hysterectomy in the United States each year.